ZachPella/Braker3_Run/braker3sif.md

 Example Usage
 Here’s an example of running BRAKER3 with input files:

-bash
-Copy
+'''bash
 singularity exec braker3.sif braker.pl --genome=genome.fa --bam=alignment.bam --species=myspecies
-Replace genome.fa, alignment.bam, and myspecies with your actual input files and species name.
+Replace genome.fa, alignment.bam, and myspecies with your actual input files and species name.'''

 Notes
 Ensure you have the necessary input files (e.g., genome FASTA, BAM files) in your working directory or provide the correct paths.